Water

 “ I Take my City Back” is a parallel project that uses these photographs as the canvas for active public interactions with the City’s encapsulated issues.
 The project manifest challenged the viewers to write their individual issues’ interpretations on the surface of large photographs finished to the high gallery standards.

-This simple test of a practical application of the democracy concept had unintended consequences.
+Testing the practical application of the democratic concept might lead to unintended consequences.

 Past Exhibition projects.